-- Cleaning for the purpose of inspection by Diver and ROV (LP air, water jet, grit entrainment, etc.) and safety aspects.
-Standards of surface finish. - General Visual Inspection (GVI), and Close Visual Inspection (CVI) of components on structures/pipelines by Diver and ROV. - Welds and steel structure terminology: This includes an appreciation of the most common steel structures, methods of installation, and the main types of defects, repairs and maintenance - Concrete structure terminology: An appreciation of the basic types of concrete structures, methods of installation, and the main types of defects, repairs and maintenance - Pipeline component terminology: This includes traditional rigid risers, tie-in spool pieces, tees, valves, flanges and mechanical connectors.
-Also basic pipeline components/items of interest such as riser clamps/guides, sacrificial anodes, (bracelet and retro-fit) field joints and freespans.
-Also included are flexible pipelines and risers, (including recent buoyant risers with their associated buoyancy components/arches and gravity bases etc).
+- Cleaning for the purpose of inspection by Diver and ROV (LP air, water jet, grit entrainment etc.) and safety aspects.
+Standards of surface finish. - General Visual Inspection (GVI), and Close Visual Inspection (CVI) of components on structures/pipelines by Diver and ROV. - Welds and steel structure terminology: This includes an appreciation of the most common steel structures, and the main types of defects, repairs and maintenance. - Structures associated with renewable energy. - Mooring systems - Concrete structure terminology: An appreciation of the basic types of concrete structures, methods of installation, and the main types of defects, repairs and maintenance

-- Pipeline technology: A basic appreciation of the main methods of rigid and flexible pipeline and umbilical installation, tie-in and repair.
-Also the main methods of trenching, burying and stabilizing pipelines/umbilicals, and the construction of pipeline/umbilical crossings.
-(This includes stabilisation and anti-scour mattresses, grouted supports and rock dumps).
-Also flexible risers used with semi-submersible production facilities and FPSO's.
+- Pipeline component terminology: This includes traditional rigid risers, tie-in spool pieces, tees, valves, flanges and mechanical connectors, basic pipeline components/items of interest such as riser clamps/guides, sacrificial anodes, (bracelet and retro-fit) field joints and freespans, flexible pipelines and risers, including buoyant risers with their associated buoyancy components/arches and gravity bases etc., pipe in pipe, and pipeline bundles. - Pipeline technology: A basic appreciation of the main methods of rigid and flexible pipeline and umbilical installation, tie-in and repair.
+The main methods of trenching, burying and stabilizing pipelines/umbilical's, and the construction of pipeline/umbilical crossings (this includes stabilisation and anti-scour mattresses, grouted supports and rock dumps).
+Flexible risers used with semi-submersible production facilities and FPSO's.
 An awareness of recent developments in diverless pipeline tie-in systems. - Marine growth species identification, percentage coverage (estimates of each type) growth thickness measurement techniques, the effects of marine growth and the reason for removal and various methods of prevention.

-Types of visual defects and their likely location in steel/concrete structures and risers.
-Types of defects and areas of concern for structures/pipelines.
+Types of visual defects and their likely location in steel/concrete structures and risers, areas of concern for structures/pipelines.
 Dimensional checking of welds and measurements underwater.